-Proper Etiquette for Interacting With a Person That Is Blind or Visually impaired
+Proper Etiquette for Interacting With a Person That Is Blind or Vision impaired

 DO remember at all times that the only difference between you and a person who is blind is that they are unable to see through their eyes, what you see through yours.
 Beyond that, all other human qualities (physical, emotional, and mental) which make up a unique individual are present.